 Shipments of letter mail (documents with no declared value) via Post are not affected and will continue to be accepted as usual.

-For retail customers, items with commercial value can be sent via SpeedPost Express service for international deliveries.
-For corporate customers, SingPost has introduced a new service, Speedpost Direct International, in addition to our Speedpost Express service available for corporate customers.
+For retail customers, items with commercial value can be sent via SpeedPost Express International service for international deliveries.
+For corporate customers, SingPost has introduced a new service, Speedpost Direct International, in addition to our Speedpost Express International service available for corporate customers.
 Dedicated account managers will be contacting customers to help them with this service.

 2) Why can't I ship postal items containing items with commercial value to the U.S. anymore?

 A new U.S. customs regulation will suspend the de minimis exemption for all international shipments, effective 29 August 2025.
 This change means all imports, regardless of value, will now be subject to new duties and taxes.
-To ensure all shipments are compliant and avoid potential issues for our customers, we are directing customers to use Speedpost Express.
+To ensure all shipments are compliant and avoid potential issues for our customers, we are directing customers to use Speedpost Express International.

 3) What is the de minimis exemption?